ec-europa/oe-poetry-client/docs/02-messages.md

 ## Get messages from the service container

-Alternatively Poetry can also create messages for you, taking care of settings all necessary dependencies:
+Alternatively Poetry can also create messages taking care of settings all necessary dependencies:

 ```php
 $component = new Component\StatusComponent();